 Make sure you and your passengers are okay.
 Now get out of your car if it is safe to do so, and make sure the other person or people are okay.
 If not, call 911 immediately.

 Even for minor accidents where no one is hurt, call the police, and report the accident.
 (Don’t call 911, call the police station directly.
 It may be a good idea to program this number into your phone.)
 Now, often the police won’t respond to a minor traffic accident unless 1) someone is injured, 2) the cars are blocking traffic, or 3) the damage goes over a certain dollar amount.

 Don’t try to determine those things for yourself – call the police and let the dispatcher tell you what to do.
 If the dispatcher decides not to send officers to the scene, he or she may advise you to file a police report.
 This is good advice, as it can help the insurance companies establish liability (If you were the one hit, you want a police report).

 Even if you are the one who caused the accident, call the police.
 The other driver may have contributed to causing the accident and you just don’t know it yet.

 Now, gather up your information.
 (It would be great if you had a note already prepared and stashed in your glove box with your info on it.
 At the very least, have a pen and paper handy.)
 Here’s what to exchange with the other driver:

 - insurance company

 - policy number

 No matter whose fault the accident was, call your insurance company and report the accident as soon as possible.
 If the accident was your fault, your insurance company requires you to report it.
-If it was the other person’s fault, let your insurance company file a claim on your behalf.
+In fact, let your insurance company file a claim on your behalf if it was the other person’s fault.

 DO NOT admit fault (or assign blame), and DO NOT tell the other person your auto insurance coverage limits.